NickyRahman/week2ResearchRepoDemo/reflections/reflectiveJournal_Nicky.md

 ### What are some programming principles that you have discovered?

 ### Can you share your favourite Scratch project that you have made or remixed?
+Recently I made my first game in Scratch : https://scratch.mit.edu/projects/722400091 This was a lot of fun probably because it was visually immediate to see.
+And the overall learning curve was pretty good.
+The coding process was easy as all the codes were there and it was just like working on a jigsaw puzzle.

 ## Week 2: